-Exploring both robo-advisor feature sets, we can also find differences.
-Wealthfront offers tax-loss harvesting while Ally Invest Advisors does not.
-For running calculations on being ready for retirement, clients will want a retirement calculator.
+Looking at both robo-advisors, we can also explore their features.
+Wealthfront makes tax-loss harvesting available to clients, while Ally Invest Advisors does not.
+For running predictions on retirement, clients will want to use a retirement calculator.
 Wealthfront makes an advanced retirement calculator available to clients, while Ally Invest Advisors does not.
-Some customers like to monitor their personal financial goals.
+Tracking personal financial goals can also be important.
 Ally Invest Advisors alongside Wealthfront offer goal tracking.
-Finally, an attractive feature includes providing deeper account analysis thanks to the ability to import and aggregate third-party financial accounts.
-Wealthfront has external accounts analysis, Ally Invest Advisors doesn't.
+Finally, the ability to import and aggregate third-party financial accounts for holistic analysis can be particularly useful.
+Wealthfront offers external accounts analysis while Ally Invest Advisors does not.

-Overall, Wealthfront takes the upper hand with 4.00 stars over Ally Invest Advisors's 3.50 stars.
-And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost, while Ally Invest Advisors found itself with none of these.
+Overall, Wealthfront takes the upper hand with 5.00 stars over Ally Invest Advisors's 3.50 stars.
+And, as far as individual category awards go, Wealthfront finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Ally Invest Advisors came up with none of these.